 Here at the Midwest Institute for Non-Surgical Treatment (MINT), we provide successful, personalized treatments for diabetic ulcers and wounds.

-Book an appointment with Dr. Akinwande and the team who can treat you at one of our convenient locations in the St Louis area.
+Book an appointment with Dr. Akinwande and the team who can treat you at one of our five convenient locations in the St Louis, MO and Chicago, IL area.
 Call us today or request an appointment online.